Private Music Lessons

 Beginner students enroll in weekly 30-minute lessons.
 For students with previous experience, we also offer 45-minute and 60-minute private lessons.

-Private Lesson Fees (Spring 2024)
+Private Lesson Fees (Summer 2024)

 • 30 Minutes: $28 per lesson